 So how can you learn to relax your pelvic floor?
 If you've heard a midwife or doula talk about the gloriously named 'Sphinter Law' (the name's Law, Sphincter Law) you might have got the idea that there's a connection between the jaw and the pelvic floor and that tension help in the one are affect the other.
 Here's what Ina May Gaskin says about what she (and many other midwives) have observed:

 "The state of relaxation of the mouth and jaw is directly correlated to the ability of the cervix, the vagina, and the anus to open to full capacity.
 A relaxed and open mouth favours a more open vagina and cervix."

 Now, there's some dispute as to whether the other factors she mentions; the need for privacy to function, not having voluntary control, the affect of mood extremes i.e. fear and laughter) actually apply to sphincters in general.
 Or if the cervix can be described as a sphincter?
-(If you're interested there's a great blog from obstetrician, Dr Amy Tuteur here) So why are midwives noticing this happening?
+(If you're interested in more there's a blog from obstetrician, Dr Amy Tuteur here) So why are midwives noticing this happening?
 And why?
 Recent research into anatomy has looked more deeply at fascia; the connective tissue that surrounds muscles, separating and joining different areas.

 (We'll save the psoas for a whole new blog, because it deserves it).